prascle/CloudComPy/sphinxDoc/userEntities.rst

 The methods defined for clouds (see :ref:`Cloud_Transformations`) can be applied on the mesh associated cloud (:py:meth:`~.cloudComPy.ccMesh.getAssociatedCloud`) to transform the mesh.

+There are now shortcut methods for meshes, to avoid the explicit use of the associated cloud:

+ - :py:meth:`~.cloudComPy.ccMesh.scale`
+ - :py:meth:`~.cloudComPy.ccMesh.translate`
+ - :py:meth:`~.cloudComPy.ccMesh.applyRigidTransformation`
+ - :py:meth:`~.cloudComPy.ccMesh.getGLTransformationHistory`

 meshes modifications
 ~~~~~~~~~~~~~~~~~~~~